ChienKangLu/t-Distributed-Stochastic-Neighbor-Embedding/README.md

 # t-Distributed-Stochastic-Neighbor-Embedding
-T Distributed Stochastic Neighbor Embedding (t-SNE) is a dimensional reduction algorithm which comes from Stochastic Neighbor Embedding (SNE).
+t-Distributed Stochastic Neighbor Embedding (t-SNE) is a dimensional reduction algorithm which comes from Stochastic Neighbor Embedding (SNE).
 It can capture local and global structure from high dimensional data into low dimensional data

 ## SNE
 1. Convert pairwise distances of high dimensional data into conditional probabilities(similaritiy) and assume each datapoint will pick neighbor acrroding to a Gaussain distribution,